 In my neck of the woods, the weather has turned chilly.
-Chilly weather means it’s time to pull out the fleece!
+Chilly weather means it’s time to pull out the fleece.
 For seamsters, fleece is very easy to work with.
-But there are a few tips that I have found that may make it even easier for you.
+There are a few tips that I have found may make it even easier for you.

 * Use a ball point or Microtex needle.
 To avoid skipped stitches, I prefer to use a ballpoint (also called a Jersey) needle.
 On microfleeces, which are very closely woven, I prefer a Microtex needle.